Conditionals without the conjunction “if “

 When constructing conditional sentences without explicit conjunctions and using inversion (changing the usual word order), it adds a level of formality and can create a more sophisticated or stylized expression.

-Here’s how word order and inversion can be applied in such changes:
+Here’s how word order and inversion can be applied to such changes:

 If you should need any assistance, please contact our support team.